-The World Tourism Organisation estimates about 50 million Indians will be taking overseas holidays each year by 2020.
-With over 28 million passport holders in the country who are potential travellers, the source market for outbound travel is wide and complex because of its size and variety.
+The World Tourism Organisation estimates about 50 million Indians will be taking overseas holidays each year by 2020, and outbound spending is expected to exceed US$28 billion.
+With approximately 65 million passport holders in the country who are potential travellers, the source market for outbound travel is wide and complex because of its size and variety.

 Indian travellers remain at the luxury end of the market, helping keep spend and yield high in this market.

-The Singapore Airlines and Air New Zealand partnership provides additional seat capacity and Air New Zealand will be able to sell directly to consumers in India post the approval of the Air Service Agreement which will further increase demand significantly.
+The Singapore Airlines and Air New Zealand partnership provides additional seat capacity and Air New Zealand is now able to sell directly to consumers in India post the approval of the Air Service Agreement.